What are my rights as a research participant?

 Click on the video below to hear about identity protection in clinical trials.

-Some studies collect information that can identify you.
-Research staff will remove this information so that it cannot be linked to you.
+- If a study collects information that can identify you, research staff will remove this information so that it cannot be linked to you.
 For example, research staff may replace your name with a special code that is not connected to you.

 How do I know that negative research stories from the past won’t happen again?